Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

+In an analogous manner, in this section, we formulate the theoretical basis for quantifying the instantaneous backward CIR of an assimilative causal relationship of the form $\vy\rightarrow\vx(T)$, at an arbitrary observational time ${T>0}$, thus inferring the past states of $\vy$ in $[0,T]$ that act as causal precursors to the observed effect $\vx(T)$.
+Based on \eqref{eq:backward_CIR_metric}--\eqref{eq:max_backward_CIR} and the note concerning \eqref{eq:max_backward_CIR_monotonicity} in Theorem~\ref{thm:obj_backward_CIR_approx}, $\vy\rightarrow\vx(T)$ can be considered as a valid assimilative causal relationship when evidence for $\vy(T')\rightarrow\vx$ as $T'\to T^-$ are strong (at least above the baseline value of the initial-time information deficit, i.e., value of the CIR metric at $t=0$; see \eqref{eq:max_backward_CIR_monotonicity}).
+Further technical details and an illustration of the backward CIR mechanisms at the peak of an extreme event are presented in Appendix~\ref{sec:Backward_CIR_Details}.
+Physical and operational interpretations of the backward CIR are given in Appendix~\ref{sec:CIR_Connections}, alongside a summary of the mathematical relationship between the forward and backward CIR theory counterparts.

-Whereas forward CIR quantifies future influence, backward CIR attributes observed effects at time $T$ to past causes.
-We treat the CIR metric $\delta$ from \eqref{eq:metric_CIR} as a function of $t\in[0,T']$ for each $T'\in[0,T]$.
-As noted at the beginning of Section \ref{sec:CIRs}, $T$ is fixed but arbitrary.
+Whereas forward CIR measures future influence, backward CIR attributes observed effects at time $T$, $\vx(T)$, to past causes $\vy$.
+To quantify this, we treat the CIR metric from \eqref{eq:metric_CIR} as a function of natural time $t\in[0,T']$ for each $T'\in[0,T]$; as noted before, $T$ is fixed but arbitrary.
+For analysis, we normalize its natural time domain to $\mathrm{I}=[0,1]$ via the transformation ${t = g(\tau) = \tau T'}$ and then center it relative to its baseline value at $t=0$, defining the backward CIR metric: